Rockenfels/cli-nasa/README.md

 # CLI-NASA

-Welcome to the CLI-NASA gem!
+Welcome to the cli-nasa gem!
 This program is designed to allow individuals to search through the NASA Image and Video Library to quickly find content displayed by title and link URL.
 Users have the option to do a keyword search that returns a wide variety of results, or a media-specific search for only audio, image, or